awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-hierarchies.md

 ## Querying parameters in a hierarchy<a name="ps-hierarchy-queries"></a>

-Another benefit of using hierarchies is the ability to query for all parameters within a hierarchy by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action\.
+Another benefit of using hierarchies is the ability to query for all parameters within a hierarchy by using the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API operation\.
 For example, if you run the following command from the AWS Command Line Interface \(AWS CLI\), the system returns all parameters in the IIS level\.

 ```
 aws ssm get-parameters-by-path --path /Dev/Web/IIS